Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 It didn’t matter, so long as they delayed the gorilla.

-Their own ride pressed on down the avenue, flowing anonymously---as much as New York traffic “flowed” anyway---with the rest of the crowd.
+Their own ride pressed on down the avenue, flowing anonymously - as much as New York traffic “flowed” anyway - with the rest of the crowd.
 He turned his attention to the body-snatcher opposite him.

 Six had a habit of just…*shutting down* when he wasn’t pretending to be human.
 It was hard to describe, but the level of stillness and inactivity that his biodrone body fell into when his attention was elsewhere somehow pushed him into the uncanny valley.
 To everyone else on this mission, he was just creepy and intense.
 The Handler had considered whether or not to let them know the truth, but...no.
 That would just be a distraction and source of friction at a critical moment.